Google AdSense provides a way for publishers to earn money from their online content.

 For example, a click on an ad from the USA can pay you up to $2 to $3, and a click on the same ad from India can end up paying only 20 to 30 cents.

-In general, industries that have a higher value per conversion have higher average CPCs because advertisers are willing to pay more per click.
+In general, industries with a higher value per conversion have higher average CPCs because advertisers are willing to pay more per click.

 Which is the Most Expensive Country?